Little corella: Relationship to humans

 In the state of South Australia, little corellas are considered "unprotected native fauna" and may be shot (without a permit), trapped or gassed (with a permit) by landowners.
 Permits are also available to take a limited number of little corellas from the wild each year for avicultural purposes.

 Threats

 In July 2019, in a scene that was said to resemble a "horror movie", about 60 corellas in Adelaide, South Australia, died in a suspected case of poisoning, after "falling from the sky", bleeding from their mouths, and wailing.
-At least 57 of the birds were long-billed corellas, with a few of them being were short-billed corellas.
-It was hoped that whoever poisoned them would get traced after doing a report on toxicology, which could nevertheless take several weeks to complete, because in Australia, people were required to register if they purchase poisons, according to Sarah King, founder of Casper's Bird Rescue, who witnessed the deaths, and also said that the type of poison was a slow one that takes several weeks to work.
-Additionally, the local Alexandrina council had beforehand called for short-billed corellas to be culled for damaging crops and chewing on streetlights, damaging built infrastructure such as buildings and sporting equipment, and displacing other native species of birds and bees, possums, and other organisms.
+At least 57 of the birds were long-billed corellas, with the rest being short-billed corellas.
+It was hoped that whoever poisoned them would get traced after a toxicology report, since Australia requires registration for purchasing poisons.
+The testing could, however, take several weeks to complete.
+Additionally, the local Alexandrina council had, beforehand, called for short-billed corellas to be culled for damaging crops and chewing on streetlights, damaging built infrastructure such as buildings and sporting equipment, and displacing other native species of birds and bees, possums, and other organisms.